MGoedtel/azure-monitor-health-knowledge/articles/index.md

 ---
 # aka.ms/skyeye/meta for more information
-title: Microsoft Azure Documentation
+title: Microsoft Azure Monitor Health Knowledge Documentation
-description: Learn how to interpret issues detected with Azure Monitor insights using the knowledge articles provided.
+description: Learn how to interpret issues detected with Azure Monitor for VMs Health using the knowledge articles provided.
 author: mgoedtel
 manager: carmonm
 editor: